Personal Diagnostic Tool

 - Take action!

-I’ll give you an example, Jane Smith in the workplace has a poor relationship with her colleague.
+I’ll give you an example, Jess Smith in the workplace has a poor relationship with her colleague.
 She uses the diagnostic only to find that she is so busy blaming her colleague that she hasn’t thought about considering what action she can take (responsibility) to improve the relationship.
 She stops to consider her options.
 She can either keep up her negative blame tactics which don’t change the situation and have been really pulling her down or she can take responsibility for her own behaviour, thoughts and take some positive action.
 So by moving from blaming to responsibility (following the lines on the chart) she moves to above the line thinking or being at cause (if you would like to research it further there is plenty of information about above/below the line thinking on the net).

 Use (& share with others) this tool to quickly assess whether you are operating above or below the line in a situation.
 It is a great little tool for creating positive change in your life (at home, work, in relationships, parenting etc.).
 Moving our thinking above the line is very empowering.